 What does your typical Monday morning look like?
 Does it involve you juggling between recruitment, payroll, and administrative tasks?
 Well, that would make perfect sense if you’re the head of recruitment or even an admin.

 But what if you’re the CTO and rather than working with your development team you’re faced with administrative duties?
 You’re technically focusing time that you don’t have and effort that could well be used in other productive endeavours on matters that could very well be taken care of by someone else.
 But there isn’t someone else, is there?

 If the answer to all or most of the above questions is a yes, then clearly, hiring only local talent is not working for your business.
 You need a well-rounded dedicated development team, and the best way to build one is by going offshore!

 For starters, let’s talk about talent.
 There is immense pressure in the West to find the right talent, at the right price, with the right skill set.
 If you offshore to a country like India, that emphasises significantly on the importance of education and training its people, you get access to highly educated, qualified, and successful software developers with the skills needed to scale your business.

 Further, because of the lower cost of living in India compared to the West, the salary that you would be paying a developer from India would be a lot less than for a developer who is living in the US or UK.
 So not only is your company getting access to exceptional talent, but it is also generating significant savings in the process.

-- If you’re struggling to find local talent with the desired skills without paying an absolute premium, maybe it’s time to look elsewhere.
+- If you’re struggling to find local talent without paying an absolute premium, maybe it’s time to look elsewhere.

-- While outsourcing may seem like a cost-effective option, it isn’t sustainable in the long run.
+- While outsourcing may seem like a cost-effective option, it’s only a temporary solution and isn’t sustainable in the long run.

-- Building a dedicated development team in emerging tech nations like India can be very lucrative for your business as you get access to a massive untapped talent pool at cost-effective prices.
+- Building a dedicated development team in emerging tech nations like India can be very lucrative for your business — you get access to a massive untapped talent pool and significantly reduce your operational costs.

 Liked the article?
 Don’t forget to share.